trees, woods, sunlight

 We also work with strategic partners and communities to invest in voluntary projects that contribute to the management of areas of national or international conservation significance for the benefit of future generations through our social investment strategy.

-Since 2011, we have committed more than US$99 million to biodiversity conservation through our alliance with Conservation International and with other partners.
 We look for projects that can provide multiple benefits, such as improving water quality or quantity, providing nature-based solutions to climate change and supporting local livelihoods or cultural benefits, in addition to the core objective of improving biodiversity conservation.

-A summary of our previous and current voluntary conservation projects is provided below.
+A summary of our previous and current voluntary conservation projects is provided below

 Nature-related disclosures